 Our summer programs at Canterbury School are open to the public.

 Island skills camp at canterbury school (ages 6-13)

 Counselor in Training (CIT) Program

-The Counselor-In-Training (CIT) program is for kids 13 and older who would like to reach their leadership potential.
+The Counselor-In-Training (CIT) program is for kids 13-17 who would like to reach their leadership potential.

 This program is designed to teach older campers the skills of leadership for their future success.
 CITs are a vital link between our younger campers and the counselors in our programs.
 Through theory and practice, we teach our CITs how to be leaders and positive role models to those around them.
 We assign duties and create and maintain performance expectations for these young adult leaders.
 We treat them with gentleness, love and respect, but show them how to carry out the responsibilities they are now capable of and how to use their abilities to become excellent role models.
 On any given day, it is hard to tell who is having more fun, the campers or the CITs.

 We’re so excited for your kids to join us for the best summer ever!
 Registration for our camp programs at Canterbury School are processed through Canterbury’s system.
-For assistance, please contact Carolyn Monteiro, Director of Summer Programs at (239) 481-4323, ext.
-282.
+For assistance, please contact Rita Salgado, Director of Summer Programs at (239) 481-4323, ext.
+208.